 Water sourced from rainfall surface run-off in major cities in B.C. is usually contains far less minerals that water sourced from glacier melt, or the groundwater that Scott Point depends on.
 And keep in mind that Scott Point is surrounded by the ocean which also has an impact on groundwater minerals.
 It is these minerals (mostly calcium carbonate) that gives water an “earthy” taste and leaves limescale deposits on glassware.

 There are in-home treatments that can replicate water aesthetics from “the city”, such as an in-house water softener (which is standard practice in many parts of Canada) or home reverse osmosis plant.
-However these systems present their own issues such as complicated installation, high cost, and ongoing maintenance; and can result lower pH and more acidic water.
+However these systems can be expensive and present their own issues such as complicated installation, ongoing maintenance, and excessive water used for flushing.
+They can also lower the pH and make water more acidic impacting metal components in house’s water system.

 More information on NSF standards for all types of in-house filtration (carbon filters, reverse osmosis and water softening) is available at https://www.nsf.org/knowledge-library/home-water-treatment-system-selection